Gottfried Heinrich Graf zu Pappenheim: Biography

-After this he served with Tilly against Christian IV of Denmark, and besieged and took Wolfenbüttel.
+After this, he served with Tilly against Christian IV of Denmark, and besieged and took Wolfenbüttel.
 His hopes of obtaining the sovereignty and possessions of the evicted prince of Brunswick-Wolfenbüttel were, after a long intrigue, definitively disappointed.
-In 1628 he was made a count of the empire.
+In 1628, he was made a count of the empire.
 The siege and storm of Magdeburg followed, and Pappenheim, like Tilly, has been accused of the most savage cruelty in this massacre.
 So much could not be said of his tactics at the battle of Breitenfeld, the loss of which was not a little due to the impetuous cavalry general, who was never so happy as when leading a great charge of horse.
-The retreat of the imperialists from the lost field he covered, however, with care and skill, and subsequently he won great glory by his operations on the lower Rhine and the Weser in rear of the victorious army of Gustavus Adolphus.
+However, he covered the retreat of the imperialists from the lost field with care and skill, and subsequently won great glory by his operations on the lower Rhine and the Weser in the rear of the victorious army of Gustavus Adolphus.
 Much-needed reinforcements for the king of Sweden were constantly detained by Pappenheim's small and newly raised force in the northwest.

 His operations were far-ranging and his restless activity dominated the country from Stade to Kassel, and from Hildesheim to Maastricht.
 Being now a field marshal in the imperial service, he was recalled to join Wallenstein, and assisted the generalissimo in Saxony against the Swedes; but, was again despatched towards Cologne and the lower Rhine.
-In his absence a great battle became imminent, and Pappenheim was hurriedly recalled.
-He appeared with his horsemen in the midst of the battle of Lützen (16 November 1632).
+In his absence, a great battle became imminent, and Pappenheim was hurriedly recalled.
+He appeared with his horsemen in the midst of the battle of Lützen (16 November 1632, 6 November 1632 on Swedish reckoning).
 His furious attack was for the moment successful.
 As Rupert at Marston Moor sought Cromwell as his worthiest opponent, so now Pappenheim sought Gustavus.
 At about the same time as the king was killed, Pappenheim received a mortal wound in another part of the field.
 He died later the same day or early the next morning en route to Leipzig, where his body was embalmed at the Pleissenburg fortress.